MacOS version history: macOS 14 Sonoma

 macOS Sonoma was announced on June 5, 2023, during the WWDC23 keynote speech.
 Key changes include a revamp of Widgets, the user lock screen, and a video wallpaper/screensaver feature using Apple TV's screen saver videos.
 It was released on September 26, 2023.

 macOS 15 Sequoia

 macOS Sequoia was announced on June 10, 2024, during the WWDC24 keynote speech.
 This release introduced Apple Intelligence, with a limited initial feature set focused on basic writing and image generation tools complemented by ChatGPT integration.
 An iPhone Mirroring app for remotely controlling a user's iPhone was included, along with a password manager app, system support for tiling and resizing windows, and various other minor updates to Safari, Maps, Messages and Notes.
 It was released on September 16, 2024.

 macOS 26 Tahoe

 macOS Tahoe was announced on June 9, 2025, during the WWDC25 keynote speech.
-It introduced a new design language, Liquid Glass, that's been applied universally on all Apple OSes and devices, added new Phone and Games apps, and improved integration with Apple Intelligence.
+It introduced a new design language, Liquid Glass, that has been applied universally on all Apple OSes and devices, added new Phone and Games apps, and improved integration with Apple Intelligence.
 It was released on September 15, 2025.
+At the conference, Apple announced that it was unifying the version numbers of its operating systems by designating them all with the year after their release, like vehicle model years.
+Tahoe is the final version of macOS that supports Macs with Intel processors.
+Successor versions will work only on Macs with Apple silicon systems on a chip (SoCs), and it is the first version of macOS since Mac OS X Snow Leopard that cannot be upgraded from an older version via the Mac App Store; upgrading it is exclusively available through the System Settings software update preference pane, as is the case with iOS.

+macOS 27 Golden Gate

+macOS Golden Gate was announced at WWDC26 on June 8, 2026.
+It requires an Apple silicon processor (macOS 27 does not support Intel processors).